01 March 2012

 25 October 2023

-- Candidates will be examined on the basis of English law and practice unless otherwise stated.
+- Candidates will be examined on the basis of law and practice in England unless otherwise stated.
 It should be assumed that all individuals are domiciled and resident in the UK unless otherwise stated.

-- The CF1 examination consists of 100 multiple choice questions (MCQs).
+- The J10 examination consists of 70 multiple choice questions and 4 case studies, each comprising 5 multiple response questions.
 2 hours are allowed for this examination.

 - The general rule is that the new tax year and changes arising from the Finance Act will be examined from 1 September each year.
 Other changes, not related to the Finance Act, will not be examined earlier than 3 months after they come into effect.